CodeURJC-DAW-2023-24/webapp04/README.md

 ## Setting up the development environment

-To compile and execute the SPA application you must follow the next instructions:
+-To compile and execute the SPA application you must follow the next instructions:

 1) Make sure you have node.js instaled on your system, otherwise you can install it [from here](https://nodejs.org/en).
 2) Install Angular's CLI using npm: